core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This document defines Group OSCORE, a security protocol for group communication with CoAP {{I-D.ietf-core-groupcomm-bis}} and for CoAP-mappable HTTP requests and responses, providing the same end-to-end security properties as OSCORE also in the case where requests have multiple recipients.
 In particular, the described protocol defines how OSCORE is used in a group communication setting to provide source authentication for group requests sent by a client to multiple servers, and for protection of the corresponding responses.
 Group OSCORE also defines a pairwise mode where each member of the group can efficiently derive a symmetric pairwise key with any other member of the group for pairwise-protected OSCORE communication.
 Just like OSCORE, Group OSCORE is independent of the transport layer and works wherever CoAP does.

 As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
 One example is the use of transport layer security, such as DTLS {{RFC9147}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa).
 This prevents observers from accessing addressing information conveyed in CoAP options that would not be protected by Group OSCORE, but would be protected by DTLS.
 These options include Uri-Host, Uri-Port, and Proxy-Uri.
 Note that DTLS does not define how to secure messages sent over IP multicast.
-Group OSCORE is also intended to work with OSCORE-capable proxies {{I-D.tiloca-core-oscore-capable-proxies}} thereby enabling, for example, nested OSCORE operations with OSCORE-protected communication between a CoAP client and a proxy, carrying messages that are additionally protected with Group OSCORE between the CoAP client and the target CoAP servers.
+Group OSCORE is also intended to work with OSCORE-capable proxies {{I-D.ietf-core-oscore-capable-proxies}} thereby enabling, for example, nested OSCORE operations with OSCORE-protected communication between a CoAP client and a proxy, carrying messages that are additionally protected with Group OSCORE between the CoAP client and the target CoAP servers.

 Group OSCORE defines two modes of operation, that can be used independently or together: